AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The swift wind of compromise is a lot more devastating than the sudden jolt of misfortune.  — Charles Swindoll
+> Only in the agony of parting do we look into the depths of love. — George Eliot
 <!--END_SECTION:quote-->